-Tour Summary: Hike through the untouched cloud forest of the Hualalai Volcano with incredible vistas of the Kona coast to explore volcanic craters and climb through a segment of a lava tube, and end your adventure with a tour + sampling at Kona's newest brewery.
+Tour Summary: Volcano and Cloud Forest hiking tour.
+Explore the untouched cloud forest of the Hualalai Volcano with incredible vistas of the Kona coast up to volcanic craters and climb through a segment of a lava tube.

 - Take a 3-4 mile hike through native untouched cloud forest with incredible vistas of the Kona coast.

 - Stand on the edge of precipitous volcanic craters and fissures

 - Climb through and explore a segment of an old lava tube

 - Experience volcanic landscapes comparable to those in the Hawaii Volcanoes National Park while staying close to Kona

 Important: Guests on this tour should be able to hike on uneven or rocky terrain for approximately 3.5 miles.

 Tour start time: 07:30 am

 Duration: 5 hours

 Included: Trail bar snack and water refills (Please bring your own reusable bottle!).